Anastasia Orlova

 Courier offers an excellent balance for startups with 10,000 free messages per month, easy integration, and the ability to scale across multiple channels as you grow.
 Firebase FCM is also startup-friendly with unlimited free push notifications, especially for Android-focused apps.

-Courier gives you the flexibility to work with best-in-class providers like Firebase Cloud Messaging (FCM), Expo, and Twilio, while abstracting away the complexity of managing each channel individually.
+Courier gives you the flexibility to work with leading providers like Firebase Cloud Messaging (FCM), Expo, and Twilio, while abstracting away the complexity of managing each channel individually.

 By Kyle Seyler